nauam/Courses/docs/administration/security/acl-policy-editor.md

 Choose "Edit" or "Create" to modify an ACL Policy.

 You can edit the YAML format for the ACL Policy directly.
-(In QW Control Enterprise, click the "Editor" tab to view the YAML editor.)
+(In Rundeck Enterprise, click the "Editor" tab to view the YAML editor.)

 ::: tip
 See the [Access Control Policy](/administration/security/authorization.md#access-control-policy-2) and [aclpolicy](/manual/document-format-reference/aclpolicy-v10.html) pages for more information.